matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 (metrics/init! switchboard)
 (observer/init! switchboard)
 ~~~

----

 First, as usual, we create a switchboard.
 Then, we send messages to the switchboard, with the blueprints for the components we want the switchboard to initialize.
 For the core functionality discussed so far, only three of them are important: `:client/ws-cmp`, `:client/mouse-cmp`, and `:client/store-cmp`.
 We'll look at the other components later.

 Note that the switchboard is kept in a `defonce`, which means that it can't be redefined later on.
-This is important for working with **[Figwheel](https://github.com/bhauman/lein-figwheel)**, as it allows the switchboard to shut down existing components and fire them up again after reload, while retaining the previous component state.
+This is necessary for working with **[Figwheel](https://github.com/bhauman/lein-figwheel)**, as it allows the switchboard to shut down existing components and fire them up again after reload, while retaining the previous component state.
 Otherwise, without the `defonce`, the old state of each component would be lost as there would be an entirely new switchboard.

 Then, inside the component init block, the `:client/ws-cmp` is fired up first.
 This is the WebSockets component provided by the **[systems-toolbox-sente](https://github.com/matthiasn/systems-toolbox-sente)** library.
 Here, we specify that only messages of the types `:mouse/pos` and `:mouse/get-hist` should be relayed to the server.